-4. REASONS FOR RECOMMENDATIONS
+7. REASONS FOR RECOMMENDATIONS

-To appraise the Executive of the current position regarding the third version of the draft LAA for Cumbria and enable the Executive to formulate an appropriate response to the County Council.
+To appraise the Overview and Scrutiny Committee of the current position regarding the LAA for Cumbria.

-5. IMPLICATIONS FOR STAFFING
+8. IMPLICATIONS FOR STAFFING

-- Staffing/Resources There will be a call on City Council staff time in order to support the LAA process as the Agreement is worked up and then to deliver the final targets selected for the LAA in due course, especially on the Council's LSP Support Officer. - Financial Details of the reward element in the 'stretch' targets in the LAA still have to be negotiated on behalf of the various stakeholders involved in the LAA and the financial impact on the Council will become clearer as those negotiations proceed. - Legal The County Council are to be the Accountable Body in respect of the LAA and will take the lead in signing it off with GONW, having used the Cumbria Strategic Partnership as a broad sounding board to construct the Agreement.
-Thought will need to be given as the Agreement evolves as to how any aspect of the Agreement needing consideration is correctly fed through both the Council's own processes and through the Carlisle LSP to achieve width of ownership. - Corporate The various targets under the LAA should be geared to reflect the City Council's own corporate priorities wherever possible and, as the LAA stands at present, this appears to be the case. - Risk Management The County Council are to be the Accountable Body opposite GONW in respect of the LAA, and so the City Council should not directly be handling funding as such.
-Collectively, all the partners on whose behalf the LAA is signed will need to make sure that they have arrangements in place to enable the various targets signed up with GONW to be delivered to ensure that any appropriate GONW funding is triggered where applicable. - Equality Issues Any work undertaken in delivering the targets on behalf of the City Council will be in accordance with the City's own equality policies.
-Given the nature and composition of the other stakeholders under the Agreement, it is assumed that they will have similar equality policies in place.
+- Staffing/Resources There will be a call on staff time in contributing to the finalisation of the LAA and there may be a draw on City Council staff time in order to deliver the final targets selected for the LAA in due course. - Financial None at this stage, although details of the reward element in the 'stretch' targets in the Outcomes Framework still have to be negotiated on behalf of the various stakeholders involved in the LAA. - Legal The County Council are to be the Accountable Body in respect of the LAA and to take the lead in signing it off with GONW, having used the Cumbria Strategic Partnership as a broad sounding board to construct the Agreement.
+Thought will need to be given as the Agreement evolves as to how any aspect of the Agreement needing consideration is correctly fed through both the Council's own processes and through the Carlisle LSP. - Corporate The various targets under the LAA should be geared to reflect the City Council's own corporate priorities wherever possible.

-• Environmental - Some of the targets, particularly those in respect of the Liveability block, do have environmental implications and are consistent with the City Council's own key priority of Cleaner, Greener, Safer.

-• Crime and Disorder - Similarly, the targets set out in the Safer and Stronger Communities block have implications for crime and disorder issues and are consistent with the City Council's own objectives in this area.
-This block has been operating in any event since April 2006.
+- Risk Management The County Council are to be the Accountable Body opposite GONW in respect of the LAA, and so the City Council should not directly be handling funding as such.
+Collectively, all the partners on whose behalf the LAA is signed will need to make sure that they have arrangements in place to enable the various targets signed up to opposite GONW to be delivered to ensure that the appropriate GONW funding is triggered in respect of any performance reward grant. - Equality Issues Any work undertaken in delivering the targets on behalf of the City Council will be in accordance with the City's own equality policies.
+Given the composition of the other stakeholders under the Agreement, it is assumed that they will have similar equality policies in place. - Environmental Some of the targets, particularly those in respect of the Liveability block, do have environmental implications and are consistent with the City Council's own key priority of Cleaner, Greener, Safer. - Crime and Disorder Similarly, the targets set out in the Safer and Stronger Communities block have implications for crime and disorder issues and are consistent with the City Council's own objectives in this area.

-Committee Services/Reports 06/LDS.69.06 Cumbria Local Area Agreement
+LDS.61.06 Local Area Agreement for Cumbria - Position Statement